Table of Contents

 A few species of squirrels collect nuts from different plants like acorns and bury them under the soil as they store food for the winter season and often forget the place where they have previously buried them and the seeds grow into new trees.

-There are few plants which bear seeds with hooks.
+There are a few plants which bear seeds with hooks.
 Burdock plant is an example of this type of plant species.
-The seed of these plants catch on the fur of animals and are carried away to different places, far from their parent plants.
+The seed of these plants catches on the fur of animals and are carried away to different places, far from their parent plants.

 Dates, rambutan, sea grapes, sea holly, tamarind, raspberry, sunflower, tomatoes are a few examples of plants whose seeds are dispersed by animals and birds.

 Seed Dispersal by Gravity